unplugged/unplugged-controls/_posts/300/2013-01-12-UnpFormEditor.markdown

 <script src="https://gist.github.com/whitemx/7527868.js"></script>

 #Numbers
 If you want to store numbers, you have two options, either integers or floats, depending upon the precision with which the numbers need to be stored.
+If the user enters non numeric characters, then a zero will be stored in their place.

 To store an integer, prefix your field name with int_ and to store a float, prefix your field with float_.
 So examples might look like this: